antireaction/queerrights-en/docs/transrights/medicaltransition.md

 > In many ways self-mutilation is very different than body-modification.
 Body modification gives one the feeling of pride and excitement, giving one something to show off to others.
 Alternately, those who self-mutilate typically are ashamed of what they've done and want to hide any evidence of harm.
 Body modification is explored for adornment, self-expression, and an array of many other positive reasons, while self-mutilation is inflicted because of mental or emotional stress and the inability to cope with psychological pain.
 Those who self-mutilate do so in order to punish themselves, express internal turmoil, and reduce severe anxiety.

-Medical transition clearly falls under the term of body modification, rather than mutilation:
+Medical transition (the one trans people undergo) clearly falls under the term of body modification, rather than mutilation:
-1. In the case of trans people, it is only performed with informed consent.
+1. It is only performed with informed consent.
-2. It is usually performed in safe, sterile environments, depending on the procedure with anesthesia, and proper tools by professionals.
+2. It is performed in safe, sterile environments with anesthesia and proper tools by professionals.
 3. It is performed not as punishmet, but as self-expression.
+People feel excitement from it.
 	- While it does sometimes alleviate anxiety that might accompany gender dysphoria for some people, this is by far not always the case, as many trans people do not suffer from anxiety pre-transition.
-Even when they do: Medical transition tries to reduce anxiety constructively and long-term and not just in the moment, with no thinking through, like self-harm does.
+Even when they do: Medical transition tries to reduce anxiety constructively and long-term and not just in the moment, like the self-harm described in the Wikipedia quote does.
-	- Scars from surgeries are sometimes shown off too, and when they aren't, it's because the indvidual wishes they naturally appeared the way they do after surgery, and not because they regret or are ashamed having had the procedure in the first place.
+	- The results from medical transition are very much shown off, for example trans men do not try to fake having breasts after they had top surgery but instead happily walk around with a flat chest.
+The scars from it are sometimes shown off too, but when they aren't, it's again not comparable to what is described in the quote.
+In this case it's because the indvidual wishes they naturally (without surgery) appeared the way they do after surgery, and not because they regret or are ashamed of having had the procedure in general - unlike someone who self-harmed, who is ashamed of having self-harmed in the first place.
 4. Medical transition does not simply rid a person's body of certain functions/impair them, but can also add new ones (e.g. metoidioplasty giving people the ability to have natural, visible erections) or only removes abilities that the person sees as limiting/impairing in the first place (e.g. removal of reproductive organs of the assigned sex).
 SRS is not destructive, but reconstructive.

-Calling it mutilation despite all of this - but not other helpful, consensual medical procedures - is wrongly stigmatizing.
-It makes it sound as if someone was going around and forcing trans people to undergo unsafe surgeries which leave them more disabled and unhappy than before, which is not the case for informed medical transition.
+Calling it mutilation despite all of this - but not other helpful, consensual medical procedures - is wrongly stigmatizing a life-saving practice, and furthermore disrespectful towards those who do actually undergo mutilation or self-harm.
+It makes it sound as if someone was going around and forcing trans people to undergo unsafe surgeries which leave them more disabled and unhappy than before, which is not the case for informed medical transition as trans people undergo it.

 ---

-Who some of this does happen to, however, are certain [intersex minors](!!!), even when the procedure is not medically necessary/life-saving and has purely aesthetic goals.
+Who some of this does happen to, however, are certain [intersex minors](!!!), even when the procedure is not medically necessary and has purely aesthetic goals.
 Ironically, the types of people who decry medical transition as mutilation tend to not care about the forced re-assignment of intersex infants or even promote this harmful practice.

-An example of this is the [Arksansas House Bill 1570](https://www.arkleg.state.ar.us/Bills/FTPDocument?path=%2FBills%2F2021R%2FPublic%2FHB1570.pdf) ([archive link](https://web.archive.org/web/20210513182601/https://www.arkleg.state.ar.us/Bills/FTPDocument?path=%2FBills%2F2021R%2FPublic%2FHB1570.pdf)), also ironically called "Save Adolescents from Experimentation Act" (SAFE Act), which bans all gender-affirming medical care to trans youth as being dangerous and experimental, but _explicitly_ allows practitioners to re-assign intersex minors (even when their life is not endangered by being intersex).
+An example of this is the [Arksansas House Bill 1570](https://www.arkleg.state.ar.us/Bills/FTPDocument?path=%2FBills%2F2021R%2FPublic%2FHB1570.pdf) ([archive link](https://web.archive.org/web/20210513182601/https://www.arkleg.state.ar.us/Bills/FTPDocument?path=%2FBills%2F2021R%2FPublic%2FHB1570.pdf)), also ironically called "Save Adolescents from Experimentation Act" (SAFE Act), which bans all gender-affirming medical care to trans youth as being dangerous and experimental (which it isn't), but _explicitly_ allows practitioners to re-assign intersex minors (even when their life is not endangered by being intersex).
 From pages 6 and 7 of the bill:

 > "[...]
 (B)  “Gender transition procedures” do not include:
 > 		(i)  Services to persons born with a medically verifiable disorder of sex development [=intersex traits], including a person with external biological sex characteristics that are irresolvably ambiguous, such as those born with 46 XX chromosomes with virilization, 46 XY chromosomes with undervirilization, or having both ovarian and testicular tissue;